hoffman-good

 UPDATE 2023

-Note that as of 2023, we offer only a few select pieces of equipment: the Dynavector 17dx, the Townshend Platform, the EAR 324P, the Triplanar tonearm and maybe one or two more.
+Note that as of 2023, we offer only a few select pieces of equipment: the Dynavector 17dx, the Townshend Platform 9which you can now buy directly from them at a better price), the EAR 324p phono stage, the Triplanar tonearm and maybe one or two more.
 Email for details if you are interested in any of the above.

 Most likely it would be a combination of the two, which, if I can say it without sounding too smug or arrogant, is the most likely scenario.